 - Retail electric providers in the state will have the opportunity to offer new programs and services

 Q: What is an advanced meter?

-An advanced meter is a device attached to a home or building that digitally reads and captures data on power usage every 15 minutes.
-The device uses two-way technology to communicate through the existing cellular network infrastructure and sends accurate real-time meter data to customers, grid operators, and utility companies.
+An advanced meter is a device attached to a home or building that digitally captures data on power usage every 15 minutes.
+The device uses two-way technology to communicate through the existing cellular network infrastructure and sends accurate real-time meter data to grid operators and utility companies (which also is available to customers through smartmetertexas.com).
 This communication of data from each individual home directly to the utility takes about one minute and occurs once a day.